corona-warn-app/cwa-documentation/CODE_OF_CONDUCT.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+## Election of Community Leaders

+Given that community leaders have such broad enforcing rights, it is necessary to have an election mechanism for these.
+Otherwise, it is expected that said leaders may misuse their rights and apply arbitrary SJW-influenced pattern-matching to criticism or other free speech to suppress those not in line with political correctness.
+Note that politcal correctness is just another word for consorship.
+We will see how the conflict between the states "Being respectful of differing opinions,r viewpoints, and experiences" and reality evolves, i.e. how this PR is treated.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when